-St. Thomas is governed by a 44-member Board of Trustees chaired by John M. Morrison.
+St. Thomas is governed by a 44-member Board of Trustees.
 The university is not owned or governed by the Archdiocese of St. Paul and Minneapolis.

 St. Thomas is a member of the Associated Colleges of the Twin Cities, a consortium of five private liberal arts colleges.
 Other members are Augsburg, St. Catherine, Hamline and Macalester.

 U.S. News & World Report's "Best Colleges" survey in 2005 placed St. Thomas in the national universities-doctoral category where it was listed in the third of four tiers.
 Prior to 2001, St. Thomas was ranked in the magazine's regional universities category, where St. Thomas placed in the top 10 of 125 Midwest colleges and universities.

 St. Thomas experienced a decade and a half of significant growth from the mid-1970s to the early 1990s.
 Enrollment during that time grew from about 2,500 mostly male undergraduate students to more than 10,000 undergraduate and graduate women and men.
 St. Thomas' 60 graduate programs account for half of the university's enrollment.